(b.a./m.d.) in medicine

 Submit the regular Common Application and on the Drew University supplement indicate your interest in the B.A./M.D. program.
-Note that all materials for this special program, including a Drew University interview, are due by December 1.
+Note that all materials for this special program, including the required Drew University interview, are due by December 1.

 Is an admissions interview required?

 Yes.
 You should schedule an interview with the Drew University Office of Admissions, to be held by December 1.
 An interview in person is preferred.
 Candidates who live more than 4 hours from Drew may request a Skype interview.